pelias/pbf2json/README.md

 ### Usage

-To control which tags are outputted you must pass the `-tags=` flag to `pbf2json` and the PBF filepath:
+To control which tags are output you must pass the `-tags=` flag to `pbf2json` and the PBF filepath:

 ```bash
 $ ./build/pbf2json -tags="amenity" /tmp/wellington_new-zealand.osm.pbf